Best enterprise content management software of 2023

-IManage Work automates document-driven business processes within a firm.
-It provides the workflow for new business intakes.
-It integrates with various line-of-business applications such as expense tracking, matter management and professional time reporting.
+The platform also automates document-driven business processes within a firm.
+It provides the workflow for new business intakes and integrates with various line-of-business applications, such as expense tracking, matter management and professional time reporting.
 IManage Work provides multiple tools to manage content security policies, ensure compliance to governance mandates and detect threats to content stored within the repository.

 6. Microsoft 365

 Microsoft 365 bundles Office personal productivity tools with SharePoint to provide an extensible ECM platform for managing documents, webpages and other content types across an extended enterprise.
 SharePoint is Microsoft's primary ECM repository within its overall cloud-powered infrastructure.

 Organizations configure and deploy SharePoint to solve many document management, content management and collaboration problems.
 Using Microsoft Azure for native cloud delivery, SharePoint also supports on-premises and hybrid hosting infrastructures.

 As an integral part of Microsoft 365, SharePoint integrates seamlessly with related tools from Microsoft for ad hoc information sharing, including Microsoft Office apps for personal productivity, Teams for workgroup collaboration and OneDrive for file sync and share.
 Utilizing an underlying repository, SharePoint manages content produced by these tools, adding library services, metadata management, records management and enterprise search capabilities.